President Barack Obama speaks Wednesday in Washington about the need to address income disparity. Brendan Smialowski/AFP/Getty Images

-"There needs to be a shift from concerns of (fiscal) deficit and the austerity budgets to recognizing the deficit of opportunity for working class, middle class people," Muhammad told Al Jazeera, adding that there needed to be a recognition of the "austerity that Americans are going through because they don't have money to provide for their families."
+"There needs to be a shift from concerns of [fiscal] deficit and the austerity budgets to recognizing the deficit of opportunity for working class, middle class people," Muhammad said, adding that there needed to be a recognition of the "austerity that Americans are going through because they don't have money to provide for their families."

-The president also got personal during the address, speaking about his own story and that of his wife, First Lady Michelle Obama.
+The president got personal during the address, speaking about his own story and that of first lady Michelle Obama.

 "When Michelle, the daughter of a shift worker at a water plant and a secretary, wanted to go to college, just like me, this country helped us afford it, until we could pay it back."